 -- To avoid loss in the stock market, you need to know the reasons why people lose.
 First and foremost thing is you must forget about intraday; short term trading, Futures & Options trading.
 Remember, there is no shortcut to earn quick money.
 Every quick-money makings tricks are eventually money-losing tricks.
 Never ever try to go for short cut way to make money from stocks market, it never happened.
 One, two & three times you may succeed for little amount but later a single trade will wipe out all your profit made from earlier two, three trades.

--- The only way to earn regularly from the stock market is to invest in the great business (stocks) and hold it for the longer say 6 months, 1 year, 2 years, three years or even 15 years period.
+-- The only way to earn regularly from the stock market is to invest in the great business (stocks) and hold it for the longer period say 6 months, 1 year, 2 years, three years or even 15 years period.
 Check the details of any billionaire stocks (equity) investor across the world.
 You will find one thing common to them.
 They simply choose high-quality stocks (company) and remained invested over the long run.
 Warren Buffett, the world's most successful investor, and once the world's richest person, created his wealth from 22% annualized return over more than 50 years from equity investing.
 He didn't jump into intraday or Futures and Options.
+Investing in high-quality stocks and holding them for the correct period is the only way to create wealth.

 |Company||Reco.
 Date||Reco.||Reco.
 Price(Rs)||Target Price||Price as on 14th March,2017||Change(%)**||View as on 15th March,2017|